barrygilreath3/community-bulletin-board/README.md

 An Open-Source, Distributable Community Bulletin Board

 ## Overview
 For this project, four team members collaborated to conceive, design, and build a full-stack application.
-Our team was motivated to find a solution to poor neighborhood communication.
+Our team was motivated to provide a place where community members could connect with one another.
 According to a recent survey:

 - Only 33% of Americans consider their neighbors friends or close friends, whereas 66% consider their neighbors strangers or acquaintances.
 - 27% of Americans are active in online neighborhood groups.